 If you’d like more compassion in your partnerships, place Kuan Yin in your Kun (Relationships) corner.
 She will assist you to have more caring relationships with others and yourself.

 The laughing Buddha was a monk named Budai.
-He's not exactly the Buddha, however, he is an Asian symbol of abundance and fertility.
+He's not exactly the Buddha, however, he is an Asian symbol of abundance.
 He exudes happy and buoyant energy.

-The Medicine Buddha is a Buddha that is used for healing, both physical and emotional.
-The blue color evokes the wood element, which is all about healing and growth.
+The Medicine Buddha is a Buddha that is used for rejuvenation, both physical and emotional.
+The blue color evokes the wood element, which is all about restoration and growth.

 You can place the Medicine Buddha in any area of your home.
 For overall wellness, you can also try the center (Tai Qi) area which affects all the areas of your life.